Cato vs. Heritage: Policy analyst and legal fellow debate Trump's immigration policy - The Pitt News

 “They aren’t arguing immigration, they are arguing how best to exploit, really, just people who are coming from South America […] This is absolutely an issue of race,” Madden said.

-Although there was disagreement on the debate floor, both speakers, organizers and the moderator agreed on one thing — that protesters had no place at a debate.
-Marlo Safi, president of College Republicans at Pitt and the organizer of the debate, was glad the University was able to host a conservative event.
+Although there was disagreement on the debate floor, both speakers, organizers and the moderator agreed on one thing — that disruptive protesters had no place at a debate.
+Marlo Safi, president of College Republicans at Pitt and the organizer of the debate, was glad the University was able to host an event promoting free speech.

 “This is what academia is about,” Safi said.

-Note: Editor’s note: A previous version of this article stated Marlo Safi was “glad the University was able to host a conservative event.”
-This is not true.
-Safi said the event was an “event for civil discourse” and not a “conservative event.”
-A previous version of this article also left out the Young Americans for Liberty as one of the three organizers of this event.
-The Pitt News regrets these errors.